waynehoggett/AzureHackathons/1 - Infrastructure as Code with Azure Bicep and PowerShell DSC/Challenges/2.1/readme.md

 ## Objectives

-1. Update your existing bicep template/s to deploy a custom script extension that installs IIS.
+1. Update your existing bicep template/s to deploy a custom script extension that installs IIS on the Virtual Machines you have deployed.

+    You can use the script located here: [Install-IIS.ps1](Install-IIS.ps1)

     You should verify this has been completed by trying to access the web servers.